 Know when it’s cheapest to shop.

 Do you know what time of day, or day of the week your supermarket is most likely to discount prices on certain items?
-If new produce is due in it may be worth a visit as fruit or vegetables that are received only slightly bruised may be destined for the skip, unless you, the customer, indicate that you are willing to buy it – at a worthwhile discount of course!
-The same is true for canned food with dents, which can be in perfectly good condition, but may be available, at your suggestion, at a discount!
+If a new product is due in it may be worth a visit as fruit or vegetables that are received only slightly bruised may be destined for the skip, unless you, the customer, indicate that you are willing to buy it – at a worthwhile discount of course!
+The same is true for canned food with dents, which can be in perfectly good condition, but maybe available, at your suggestion, at a discount!

 Bread is ALWAYS cheaper at the end of the day.
 It is perfectly good and if it’s not as soft as you like it, you can either toast it or put it in a microwave for a few seconds to soften it.
 I often put a loaf in the oven for 10 minutes and it tastes like a fresh cooked loaf.